ofekbarshalom/Python/Fluppy_Bird_AI/README.md

 4. Ensure that the **NEAT configuration file** is present.
 You should have a `config-feedforward.txt` file that contains the NEAT algorithm's parameters.

-    Ensure you have this file saved as `config-feedforward.txt` in the same directory as your Python code.

 5. Run the project: